SwanseaUniversityMedical/concept-library/README.md

 ### 2.2.3.
 Migration only
 If you do not have a backup available the application will still run successfully as migrations are automatically applied, however, no data will be restored.
 Please skip to [2.3.
 Development](#23-Development).

-With an empty database, you will need to run statistics manually for the applciation to work correctly:
+With an empty database, you will need to run statistics manually for the application to work correctly:
   1. After following the steps to start the application in [2.3.
 Development](#23-Development)
   2. Navigate to 127.0.0.1/admin/run-stats